Michael J. Black: Human motion and shape

 Black is best known for his work on human motion and shape estimation.
 With Hedvig Sidenbladh and David Fleet, he introduced the use of particle filtering for tracking 3D articulated human motion.
 This work was awarded the Koenderink Koenderink Prize for Fundamental Contributions in Computer Vision at ECCV 2000.

 His current work focuses on modeling and estimating human shape and pose from images and video.
 His team was the first to fit a learned 3D human body model to multi-camera image data at CVPR 2007, under clothing at ECCV 2008, from a single image at ICCV 2009, and from RGB-D data at ICCV 2011.

 His group produced the popular SMPL 3D body model (and various extensions like FLAME for 3D human faces, MANO for 3D hands, and SMPL-X, an expressive 3D body model with hands and faces) and popularized methods for estimating 3D body shape from images.
-SMPL is widely used in both academia and industry and was one of the core technologies licensed by Body Labs Inc.
+SMPL is widely used in both academia and industry and was one of the core technologies licensed by Body Labs Inc and Meshcapade GmbH.
+In 2025, SMPL was awarded the Mark Everingham Prize.